CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 ```

 So when do we use the `class` keyword and when do we use function components?
 Class components have special super powers called state and lifecycle (which we will look at later).
 The rule of thumb is to use functional components, unless you need to use the special super powers of state or lifecycle.

+Here are the steps to follow to convert from a functional component into a class component:

+1. Import the `Component` variable by changing the React import to: `import React, { Component } from 'react'`
+2. Create a new `class` that extends the component: `class MyComponentName extends Component {}`
+3. Inside the class, create a render method: `render() {}`
+4. Copy and paste the contents of the functional component into the `render` method
+5. Replace any references to `props` with `this.props`
+6. Delete the old functional component

+> **Exercise:**
+> Open the `pokedex` React application that you created last week
+> 1. Convert the `Logo` component from a functional component into a class component
+> 2. Convert the `TodaysDate` component into a class component
+> 3. Convert the `BestPokemon` component into a class component

 ### Class Methods